The Innovation Myth: Why It’s Insights, Not Ideas. That Truly Drive Innovation

-There’s an age-old myth when it comes to the notion of innovation: that of the lone inventor sitting in his lab, hit by a bolt of lightning and a moment of explosive inspiration, and BOOM…out pops the big idea.
+There are many myths of innovation.
+One age-old myth when it comes to the notion of innovation is: that of the lone inventor sitting in his lab, hit by a bolt of lightning and a moment of explosive inspiration, and BOOM…out pops the big idea.
 At least, that’s how the story is typically told.
 But that telling is a bit of an illusion, often aligning with how people envision innovation: a flash of brilliance, an inspired idea, and Eureka!
 A new, life-changing thing is born that transforms the modern world for the better.
 The truth is — as we all know — a lot messier than that.

 It’s time to put away some of the old myths of innovation, starting with the illusion that ideas drive innovation.

 From Shark Tank to TED talks, popular culture has sold us the thought that an idea, packaged and presented, exists as the ultimate solution to a problem.
 It’s one of the myths of innovation that this never-ending glorification of ideas that have led us to put our attention in the wrong place.
 Contrary to what many believe, the idea is only part of the process — and it’s not the beginning.
 Innovation starts a lot earlier than when you assemble your team in a room to brainstorm; it begins with learning about your customer and getting to know them deeply — the kind of closeness that goes way beyond just asking them what they want next.
 Ideas, in fact, have a high failure rate when generated in a vacuum without first considering how to serve customer needs and desires.